canonical/spread/README.md

 had.
 Exit the shell and the process continues, until the next failure, no matter which backend or system it was in.

-A similar option is to use `-shell`.
-Rather than stopping on failures, this will run the shell _instead of_ the original task scripts, for every job that was selected to run.
+Similarly, `-shell`, `-shell-before`, and `-shell-after` allow running an interactive shell instead of, before, and after the original task script, respectively, for every job that was selected to run.
 You'll most probably want to filter down what is being run when using that mode, to avoid having a troubling sequence of shells opened.

 If you'd prefer to debug by logging in from an independent ssh session, the `-abend` option will abruptly stop the execution on failures, without running